Islam in China (1912–present): Republic of China

+The New Culture Movement influenced elite Muslim men to begin establishing women's mosques as an effort towards modernization.
+These institutions converged with women's schools.

-During the Second Sino-Japanese war the Japanese followed what has been referred to as a "killing policy" and destroyed many mosques.
+During the Second Sino-Japanese War the Japanese followed what has been referred to as a "killing policy" and destroyed many mosques.
 According to Wan Lei, "Statistics showed that the Japanese destroyed 220 mosques and killed countless Hui people by April 1941."
 After the Rape of Nanking mosques in Nanjing were found to be filled with dead bodies.
 They also followed a policy of economic oppression which involved the destruction of mosques and Hui communities and made many Hui jobless and homeless.
 Another policy was one of deliberate humiliation.
 This included soldiers smearing mosques with pork fat, forcing Hui to butcher pigs to feed the soldiers, and forcing girls to supposedly train as geishas and singers but in fact made them serve as sex slaves.
 Hui cemeteries were destroyed for military reasons.
 Many Hui fought in the war against Japan.
 In 1937, during the Battle of Beiping–Tianjin the Chinese government was notified by Muslim General Ma Bufang of the Ma clique that he was prepared to bring the fight to the Japanese in a telegram message.
 Immediately after the Marco Polo Bridge Incident, Ma Bufang arranged for a cavalry division under the Muslim General Ma Biao to be sent east to battle the Japanese.
 Ethnic Turkic Salar Muslims made up the majority of the first cavalry division which was sent by Ma Bufang.

 The Hui Muslim county of Dachang was subjected to slaughter by the Japanese.

 Muslims affiliated with the Kuomintang moved to Taiwan after the Chinese Civil War.
 In the Kuomintang Islamic insurgency, Muslim Kuomintang National Revolutionary Army forces in Northwest China, in Gansu, Qinghai, Ningxia, Xinjiang, as well as Yunnan, continued an unsuccessful insurgency against the communists from 1950 to 1958, after the general civil war was over.